Wang Jianwei: Emergent

 Wang Jianwei has taken the initiative to put his 40 years of painting practice into the giant symbolic uncertainty of climate change, letting his technique accept the challenge outside the frame to the greatest degree possible and seeking adventure deep down within the expanses of time and earth history.
 He is like a gambler, rushing into the engineering project of contemporary art under climate change along with all his wealth of methodology.
 He has been pushed into being a scientist, a philosopher, and an artist at the same time in order to shoulder the weight of the Anthropocene.
 Paleontology, atmospheric science, geology, landscapes, discursive positivism, painting methodology, image-making procedures, time, space, concepts, toolboxes, in-park firefighting, artwork rhythms, the pandemic, rumors of forced relocation, etc. He flattens all of the above onto the same plane.

 Such flatness implies that the whole cannot configure all its parts.
 In a flat state, the identity of totality does not transcend the parts but is embedded within each.
 For example, individual parts of the city can also be level with the city, with the city being an identity of each of its parts.
 Humans at every point are level with their innumerable inner organisms.
-The mitochondria in each cell is also equal to the person; the ontological plane of a cell is similarly equal to the ontological plane of a human.
+The mitochondria in each cell are also equal to the person; the ontological plane of a cell is similarly equal to the ontological plane of a human.

 As the theme of the group of flat paintings and sculptures that are about to be presented for the first time at Tang Contemporary Art Beijing, "Emergent" refers to brand-new things being produced when the whole is squashed into the same position as its parts and then interacts with every facet.
 The content of his work is also considered to "emerge" in this way.
 Wang Jianwei treats his art objects discursively, using a flat strategy to force viewers to imagine how they will encounter other species and objects in the biosphere.
 Training the human species to be ethically resilient allows people to face the difficulties of the Anthropocene and its inherent humiliation in terms of status degradation with enough dignified composure.
 This flat methodology of ethical resilience will become a life preserver for human beings under climate change.

-With the artist having studied the American philosopher Graham Harman for the past decade, this series of works presents the influence of his speculative realism and object-oriented ontology on Wang Jianwei!s art.
-The flat ontology that rules Wang!s works has also been considered the basic logical practice in the Actor-Network Theory of the Anthropocene by another philosopher, Bruno Latour, who believed that human beings and all non-human objects, even signs, tools, and virtual characters, could be equal action pieces and that their importance would depend on the real-time weight of a new member joining this network.
+With the artist having studied the American philosopher Graham Harman for the past decade, this series of works presents the influence of his speculative realism and object-oriented ontology on Wang Jianwei's art.
+The flat ontology that rules Wang's works has also been considered the basic logical practice in the Actor-Network Theory of the Anthropocene by another philosopher, Bruno Latour, who believed that human beings and all non-human objects, even signs, tools, and virtual characters, could be equal action pieces and that their importance would depend on the real-time weight of a new member joining this network.
 Humans' position within climate change can be understood with the help of flat ontology, and in Wang!s recent solo exhibition Treading in Sludge at Madein Gallery, it has been explained that through the data packet of painting and sculpture methodologies, humans could understand their own fates in the depths of history and geological time and then play an open-world game with a new set of speculative eyes.
 As expected in this case, his exhibition will be a laboratory, a classroom, and also a theater.

 Flat painting or sculpture are art forms that have nothing to do with humans, hearts, feelings, or personal spirits.
 From the perspective of flat ontology, it is our heart that makes nature, nations, armies, art institutions, and economy possible.
 It is the curiosity of the heart that creates our society and fills in the blanks of our lives.
 However, the heart can be so gullible that easily misunderstand its "objects."
 For instance, our heart may begin to configure and express emotions with all its effort when facing the seas while it has not known anything about what seas are, what their structures or components are, or what they have experienced.
 Painting out of personal spirit is thus a production of nonsense, yet painting and sculpture are supposed to calibrate the inevitable misunderstandings of our hearts.
-Wang Jianwei!s flat methodology shuts down such lyricism and also his spiritual history to prevent turning art or natural history into pure fantasy.
+Wang Jianwei's flat methodology shuts down such lyricism and also his spiritual history to prevent turning art or natural history into pure fantasy.
 This methodology in turn strictly regulates his new creation and the audience's behavior, making viewers understand their fates in the wheels of climate change and become encouraged to dance with destiny by observing these flat works.

 The ultimate goal of flat methodology is to make flat interaction between the objects emerge in the works.
 Likewise, under the Anthropocene, our great endeavor on this artificial planet is expected to encounter the emergence of a new nature and new humanities.